Configuration

 Integer |

-The UDP port number for the SNMP trap daemon to which we will deliver.
+The UDP port number for the SNMP trap daemon to deliver to.
 (Default = 162 )

 |